doublealogic/python-challenge/README.md

 * My task was to create a Python script that analyzed the records to calculate each of the following:

-  * The total number of months included in the dataset
+  * The total number of months included in the dataset.

-  * The net total amount of "Profit/Losses" over the entire period
+  * The net total amount of "Profit/Losses" over the entire period.

-  * The average of the changes in "Profit/Losses" over the entire period
+  * The average of the changes in "Profit/Losses" over the entire period.

-  * The greatest increase in profits (date and amount) over the entire period
+  * The greatest increase in profits (date and amount) over the entire period.

-  * The greatest decrease in losses (date and amount) over the entire period
+  * The greatest decrease in losses (date and amount) over the entire period.

 * Over the 86 month period, it was interesting to note that their average changes in profit skewed negative, with their biggest loss in September of 2013.

+* My final script both prints the analysis to the terminal and exports a text file to the `analysis` folder with the results.

+## PyPoll

+* In this part of the project, I was tasked with helping a small, rural town modernize its vote counting process.
+I was given a poll dataset called [election_data.csv](PyPoll/Resources/election_data.csv).
+This dataset had three columns: `Voter ID`, `County`, and `Candidate`.

+* My task was to create a Python script that analyzed all of the votes and calculated each of the following:

+  * The total number of votes cast.

+  * A complete list of candidates who received votes.

+  * The percentage of votes each candidate won.

+  * The total number of votes each candidate won.

+  * The winner of the election based on popular vote.

+* Through this script, we were able to discover that this town's vote was decisively in favor of Khan.

 * My final script both prints the analysis to the terminal and exports a text file to the `analysis` folder with the results.